seominjoon/geoserver/README.md

 2. Add choices: Go to `http://localhost:8000/questions/upload/choice`.
 For number, 1 means it is the first choice, 2 means it is the second choice, and so on.
 3. Try to find your new question in `http://localhost:8000/quetions/list/all`.
 4. You can also use `geosolver.database.geoserver_interface.upload_question` for automating these uploads with text files.

+Note that there are a few conventions for writing equations in text.
+For special characters such as "pi" or "degree", use `\pi` and `\degree`.
+For now, you need to explicitly include `*` whenever there is multiplication betwee two numbers or variables.
+Use `/` for division.
+We advise you to look at existing questions (`questions/list/all`) for reference.
+You can also view/edit `geosolver.expression.expression_parser` (note that currently our expression parser is based on deterministic CFG).

 ### Training
 Training questions require the logical forms annotated.
 Go to `http://localhost:8000/semantics/list/all/`.